niplav/site/99_problems_klong_solution.md

 ### P62B (*) Collect the nodes at a given level in a tree.

 One can think of collecting the nodes at a given level of a tree as removing all the levels above the given level by creating a list of the subtrees repeatedly.
 The nodes at the given level are then just the first elements of all the subtrees in the list, which are then collected and concatenated.

-	s62b::{,/*'(y-1){,/{1_x}'x}:*,x}
+The result is then concatenated with the empty list to fix Over converting a list containing a single atom into only that atom.
+Concatenating with the empty list turns an atom into a list containing that atom, and is the null operation on every other list.<!--TODO: Could I use this elsewhere?
+It seems useful.--> This of course doesn't answer the immediate question of why Klong would fold a single-element list into the element.
+Some things are not meant to be unearthed by mere mortals.

+	s62b::{[],,/*'(y-1){,/{1_x}'x}:*,x}
 	atlevel::s62b

 Tests:

 		atlevel([:a [:b [:c [] []] [:d [] []]] [:e [] []]];1)
-	:a
+	[:a]
 		atlevel([:a [:b [:c [] []] [:d [] []]] [:e [] []]];2)
 	[:b :e]
 		atlevel([:a [:b [:c [] []] [:d [] []]] [:e [] []]];3)